Betarena/scores/PULL_REQUEST_TEMPLATE/DEV.md

 # 📃 Description

-<- Please include a summary of the change and which issue is fixed. ->
+> Please include a summary of the change and which issue is fixed.
-<- List any dependencies that are required for this change. ->
+> List any dependencies that are required for this change.
-<- Please also include relevant motivation and context. using the respective @user-name and the relevant fix/code created. ->
+> Please also include relevant motivation and context. using the respective @user-name and the relevant fix/code created.

-- @... "<what-has-been-done>"
+- @<user-name> "<what-has-been-done>"

 **Fixes**